-Phase Two will commence on 13 August 2017 which will involve restoration works on some of the hotel suites.
-During Phase Two, Raffles Gift Shop and 24-hour In-suite dining continues to be available.
+Phase One has begun in February 2017 and Phase Two has since started on 13 August 2017.
+While most of the hotel is current closed for restoration, a selection of suites and the Raffles Gift Shop continue to be available.
 All dining experiences, including Singapore Sling, will be served at Bar & Billiard Room.
 As our spa, pool and fitness centre facilities will not be available, special arrangements have been made for our guests to enjoy these facilities at our sister property, Fairmont Singapore that is located just across the street.

-Phase Three will start end of 2017 where the hotel will be fully closed.
-A grand reopening is planned for middle of 2018.
+Phase Three will start middle of December 2017 with the hotel fully closed.
+A grand reopening is planned for Fall 2018.
 To learn more about the restoration, please click here.